cds-swinburne/Hartoyo-et-al-2019-DATA-n-CODE/README.md

 ## Code

-The â€œHartoyo et al. (2019) codeâ€ folder is a Matlab<sup>&reg;</sup> source code folder that provides implementation code along with supporting data required to reproduce the experimental results presented in Hartoyo et al. (2019).
+The "Hartoyo et al. (2019) code" folder is a Matlab<sup>&reg;</sup> source code folder that provides implementation code along with supporting data required to reproduce the experimental results presented in Hartoyo et al. (2019).

 ### Setup
-1. Download the â€œHartoyo et al. (2019) codeâ€ folder
+1. Download the "Hartoyo et al. (2019) code" folder
 2. Access the folder using Matlab<sup>&reg;</sup>

 ### Run PSO-based random sampling